Rethinking Patch Dependence for Masked Autoencoders: Experiments

 \subsection{Object Detection and Instance Segmentation}

 \textbf{Setup.} We additionally evaluate models pretrained with CrossMAE for object detection and instance segmentation, which require deeper spatial understanding than ImageNet classification.
-Specifically, we follow ViTDet~\cite{li2022exploring}, a method that leverages a Vision Transformer backbone for object detection and instance segmentation.
-We report box AP for object detection and mask AP for instance segmentation, following MAE~\cite{He2021}.
-We compare against 4 baselines: supervised pre-training, MoCo-v3~\cite{chen2021mocov3}, BEiT~\cite{Bao2021}, and MAE~\cite{He2021}.
+Specifically, we follow ViTDet~\citep{li2022exploring}, a method that leverages a Vision Transformer backbone for object detection and instance segmentation.
+We report box AP for object detection and mask AP for instance segmentation on the COCO dataset~\citep{mscoco}, following MAE~\citep{He2021}.
+We compare against supervised pre-training, MoCo-v3~\citep{chen2021mocov3}, BEiT~\citep{Bao2021}, and MAE~\citep{He2021}.

-\textbf{Results.} As listed in \cref{table:coco}, CrossMAE, with the default $75\%$ prediction ratio, performs better compared to these strong baselines, including vanilla MAE.
+\textbf{Results.} As listed in \cref{table:coco}, CrossMAE, with the default $75\%$ prediction ratio, performs better compared to these baselines, including vanilla MAE.
 This suggests that similar to MAE, CrossMAE performance on ImageNet positively correlates with instance segmentation.
-Additionally, CrossMAE's downstream performance scales similarly to MAE as the model capacity increases from ViT-B to ViT-L.
+Additionally, CrossMAE's downstream performance scales similarly to MAE as the model capacity increases from ViT-B to ViT-L. This observation also supports our hypothesis that partial reconstruction is suprisingly sufficient for learning dense visual representation.